How I healed my Anxiety WITHOUT Drugs! 10 ways to How to heal Anxiety spiritually

 Recently, I realized that texting is one of my least favorite things.
 I remember when I had 5 different groupchats that I was active in.
 I am a private person and love one-on-one conversations with special people.
 When I am alone or doing a task, I like to focus 100 percent of my energy on that task, which means that I hate when I am about to do something, and my phone goes off.
 I found that while I was in the group chat, I was not focused on my purpose because every time I would sit down to do something that required my full attention (like writing this blog post), my phone would light up, and I would see that I had sometimes missed 50 or 60 messages.

-Over time, I could not keep up with the steady flow of messages or frequent facetime calls.
 Then, I got a full-time job.
 It was my first full-time job, and I knew that the time I spent outside work would be precious.
 I also knew that I would dread opening my phone daily and seeing 50+ messages in the group chat.
 And so, I left—multiple group chats.

 I will not sit here and lie to you, dear friend and say that it was easy.
 At the time, it was a devastating choice, and I felt like losing all my friends.
 But instead, I found that my anxiety improved.
 And today, I also find that I get more text messages.
 But these text messages that I do get are not only important, but they are also stress-free.